QiushiSun/NCISurvey/README.md

 ## Paradigm, Model and Application: A Systematic Survey of Neural Code Intelligence
-This is the repository of survey poapaer: **Paradigm, Model and Application: A Systematic Survey of Neural Code Intelligence**.
+This is the repository of survey paper: **Paradigm, Model and Application: A Systematic Survey of Neural Code Intelligence**.

  [[Paper](https://qiushisun.github.io/)]